baptiste-roullin/tweet-to-toot/README.md

 it works with pictures and videos.
 It even flattens branching threads (meaning: if you replied several times to the same tweet, all replies with be inserted in the main thread.)

-## Required
+## Setup

-Node v18 or 19.
+- Install [Node LTS](https://nodejs.org/en), v18 or 19.
 NVM advised if it's not your typical Node environnment.

-## Setup

 - In your terminal, go to the folder of the project.
 - Run `npm install tweet-to-toot`.
 - Grab a Mastodon API token by following [these instructions](https://neet.github.io/masto.js/#md:quick-start).